Imagine being so deep in your work that time flies by without you even noticing.

 Get Into The Zone Course

-Wouldn’t finishing things without them feeling like a chore would be nice?
+Wouldn’t finishing things without them feeling like a chore be nice?
 I’ve had days where I breezed through everything on my to-do list and days where I could barely make dinner.

 So what’s the difference?